 But a select few do something different.
 They pull out a document with things they’ve found in my business that they can improve…and details on exactly how to do it.

-As the business owner or hiring manager, this document is the most compelling menu I’ll ever receive.
-It’s a list of problems I already know about, that they’ve identified them from the outside, and a list of potential solutions.
+As a business owner or hiring manager, this document is the most compelling menu I’ll ever receive.
+It’s a list of problems I already know about, that they’ve identified from the outside, and a list of potential solutions.

 Do this and you’ve suddenly separated yourself from 99% of other applicants.

-This strategy works for landing new clients, applying for jobs — even for crushing performance reviews.
+This strategy works for landing new clients, and applying for jobs — even for crushing performance reviews.